 - World of Warcraft

-Experts anticipate stock value growth of 30% or more in the coming year for Activision.
+Experts anticipate stock value growth of nearly 30% in the coming year for Activision.
 One reason for these estimates is that Activision has plans for video game innovation to generate new revenue streams for the company.

 5. Tencent (TCEHY)